rafaelmartins/blohg.org/content/post/blohg-0.9.1.rst

 .. tags: announcements, releases

-blohg 0.9.1 was just release.
+blohg 0.9.1 was just released.
 It is a bugfix release.

 - fixed a bug on the Mercurial Jinja2 loader
 - fixed a bug on the aliases support for pages